Exawind/amr-wind/docs/sphinx/user/inputs_SyntheticTurbulence.rst

    **type:** Real, optional, default = 0.0

-   The time offset betweent he data and the simulation.
+   The time offset between the data and the simulation.